 Why Blog Post Optimization is Crucial

 Let’s assume someone wants information on “how to become a fitness trainer.”

-The individual will type the search query in the Google search bar and get a list of results.
+The individual types the query in the Google search bar and gets a list of results.

 The goal of this blog post is to provide information on how to become a fitness trainer.
 But, tons of other blog posts discuss the same topic.

 Unfortunately, Google can only show a few of the many blogs that discuss this topic.
 Since 75% of people do not scroll beyond page 1 of search results, it means any transaction that results from this query goes to website owners on the first page.